 The functional currency of each legal entity is measured using the currency of the primary economic environment in which it operates.
-The presentation currency for the Company is Canadian dollars.

 Foreign currency translation

 Foreign currency transactions are translated into functional currency using the exchange rates prevailing at the date of the transaction.
 Foreign currency monetary items are translated at the periodend exchange rate.
 Non-monetary items are measured at historical cost using the exchange rate at the date of the transaction.
 Non-monetary items measured at fair value are reported at the exchange rate at the date when fair values were determined.
 Realized and unrealized gains and losses arising on the translation or settlement of foreign currency transactions are recognized in the consolidated statements of loss and comprehensive loss in the period in which they arise.